 In this course, students will learn the history of music, musical styles and its parallels with the history of art and with the culture of the time period.
 The course will bring a greater understanding of music, the different time periods and styles of music, composers, history, and culture.
 By the end of the class, students will be able to identify songs and composers by listening to them.
-This course is offered alternate years with Twentieth Century Music History/Appreciation #503 and will be available this school year.
+This course is offered alternate years with Music History/Appreciation #502 and will be available in the 2026-2027 school year.